Sachithra-oshadha/ELT_test/README.md

 4. Configure Environment Variables: Create a .env file in the project root with the following structure:

     DB_NAME=your_database_name - load_profile_db in test case
     DB_USER=your_database_user - postgres in test case
     DB_PASSWORD=your_database_password

-    DB_HOST=your_database_host - localhost in test case

-    DB_PORT=your_database_port - 5432 in test case
+    DB_HOST=your_database_host - aws postgres rds instance in test case DB_PORT=your_database_port - 5432 in test case

-    Replace the values with your PostgreSQL database credentials.
+    Replace the values with your PostgreSQL database credentials (no need to replace if using same aws instance for development).

     Set Up PostgreSQL Database: Ensure your PostgreSQL database is running and has the necessary tables (customer, meter, measurement, phase_measurement, customer_model).
 The schema for these tables should match the structure expected by the scripts (refer to the INSERT queries in load_profile_pipeline.py).